 Brigham Young University at Provo is one of the best schools on this list for busy students.
 It confers the Master of Art in Teacher Education at its Provo, Utah, location during the evenings and the summer.
 This school is regionally accredited by the NWCCU.
 The education programs are accredited by the TEAC and facilitated by the CAEP.

 BYU’s MA in Teacher Education is a two-year program that meets in the evening.
 Summer intensives are also required.
 This makes it a great choice for working teachers who can’t afford to go to school full-time.
+This degree requires 33 credit hours of coursework and was built for teachers who already have credentials; therefore, no practicums are required.
+A thesis and a research project will be needed in order to complete the degree.
+Sample courses include:

 The program is taught in a cohort model, ensuring that students maintain a close relationship with not only their instructors but their classmates as well.
 Courses are both theory and practiced-based, allowing students to see concepts in action, even while completing the degree.